The Hodge numbers of O'Grady 10 via Ng\^o strings: The manifolds and as -regular weak abelian fibrations

 \end{lm}

-\begin{proof} This seems standard.
-We include a proof for lack of a reference.
-Tensoring a coherent sheaf whose schematic support is contained in a curve $C\in|2H|$ by an element of ${\rm Pic}^0(C)$, does not change the Euler characteristic of the sheaf itself, nor of its quotient sheaves.
-By Definition \ref{defstab}, stability and semi-stability are thus preserved by this operation.
+\begin{proof} This is a general statement.
+Tensoring a pure dimension one sheaf whose schematic support is contained in a curve $C$ by an element of ${\rm Pic}^0(C)$, does not change the Euler characteristic of the sheaf itself, nor of its quotient sheaves.
+By Definition \ref{defstab}, (semi)stability is preserved by this operation.
+The fact that this set theoretic action is algebraic follows from the fact that the fiber product of the Picard scheme and the moduli space corepresents the appropriate product functor.

-It remains to show that the set theoretic action defined above is algebraic.
-We limit ourselves to define the action $a_{\ogmm}:P \times_B \ogmm \to \ogmm $.

-Recall that every moduli space (or open subscheme of a moduli space) $Y$ of sheaves on a projective scheme $X$ is a universal categorical quotient of a open subscheme $Q_{Y}$ of a certain Quot scheme by the action of a general linear group $G_{Y}$ (see Theorem 4.3.4 and Lemma 4.3.1 \cite{HL}): this means that every $G_{Y}$ invariant map to a scheme $Z$ factors uniquely to a map through the quotient map $\pi_{Y}:Q_{Y}\rightarrow Y$ and this property is preserved by base change on $Y$ .
-Moreover $X\times Q_{Y}$ is equipped with a tautological family $\mathcal{F}_{Y}$ of semistable sheaves of the moduli space and $q,q'\in Q$ belong to the same $G$-orbit if and only if the corresponding sheaves are isomorphic.